 3.5.1.
-Investigation of various particle wall-loss correction methods to the SOA formation
+Investigation of various wall-loss correction methods to the SOA formation

-As mentioned above, the retrieved size-resolved ammonium sulfate particle loss rates from characterisation experiments are commonly used to correct the SOA particle mass from VOC oxidation experiments (Ng et al., 2007; Fry et al., 2014; Nah et al., 2017).
-Several alternative numerical approaches have also been proposed (Wang et al., 2018; Pierce et al., 2008).
-Here, we compare two different approaches to correct the SOA particle mass from a β-caryophyllene photooxidation and a limonene ozonolysis experiment.
-More specifically, we use the size-resolved mass loss rates retrieved from the characterisation experiments (described in Section 3.5.) as well as the modelling approach proposed by Verheggen and Mozurkewich (2006).
-The results are summarised in Figure 7.
+As mentioned above, the retrieved total and/or size-resolved ammonium sulfate particle loss rates from characterisation experiments are commonly used to correct the SOA particle mass from VOC oxidation experiments (Ng et al., 2007, Fry et al., 2014, Nah et al., 2017).
+Several alternative numerical approaches have also been proposed (Wang et al., 2018, Pierce et

+- 385 al., 2008).
+Here, we compare three different approaches to correct the SOA particle mass from a β-caryophyllene photooxidation and a limonene ozonolysis experiment.
+More specifically, we use the size-resolved and the total mass loss rates retrieved from the characterisation experiments (described in Section 3.5.) as well as the modelling approach proposed by Verheggen and Mozurkewich (2006).
+The last approach employs inverse modelling to simulate the particle wall losses based on diffusion and gravitational settling, while the losses due to coagulation are indirectly inferred.
+We further correct the SOA - 390 mass using the obtained ammonium sulfate wall-loss rates from the nearest in date characterisation experiment as well as the average values from experiments that conducted over 2 years.
+The results are summarised in Figure 6.
 It should be noted that our aim here is not to investigate the characteristics of each method, rather to demonstrate their effect when correcting for particle wall-losses in atmospheric simulation chambers.